ultrabear/dircacher/README.md

 # dircacher
 A simple utility to improve system performance by caching inodes, meant to be run on startup.

-The basic idea behind dircacher is that a program will first have to check if a file exists before it can be opened (whether this is handled by the kernel in a TOCTOU safe manner is irrelevant).
-And that there exist programs that will not actually open any files but instead read their metadata.\
+The basic idea behind `dircacher` is that a program will first have to check if a file exists before it can be opened (whether this is handled by the kernel in a TOCTOU safe manner is irrelevant).
+And that there exist programs that will not actually open any files but instead read their metadata.

-All that dircacher does is read every inode on given subfolders, without traversing symlinks or separate filesystems, in a multithreaded fashion.
-On a linux system with enough spare RAM, this will store the filesystem tree including metadata in the "fscache", leading to decreased latency when a user is interacting with any part of the filesystem.\
+All that `dircacher` does is read every inode on given subfolders, without traversing symlinks or separate filesystems, in a multithreaded fashion.
+On a linux system with enough spare RAM, this will store the filesystem tree including metadata in the "fscache", leading to decreased latency when a user is interacting with any part of the filesystem.

-In my experience, this has made my computer noticeably snappier after a reboot and takes very little time to do its work: my setup of 3 HDD RAID5 array with 1M inodes + 256GB SATA SSD with 2M inodes cached completely in 1m45sec.
+In my experience, this has made my computer noticeably snappier after a reboot and takes very little time to do its work;
+3 HDD RAID5 array with 1M inodes + 256GB SATA SSD with 2M inodes cached completely in 1m45sec.\
+Others are welcome to share their own startup times and experience with `dircacher`, perhaps a table could be made

 ## Installation